-I usually feel sorry for the animals that are being kept in that cages… It is different in Zamosc.
-They are doing pretty well there.
+I usually feel sorry for the animals that are being kept in that cages… It is not that bad in Zamosc though.
+The animals are doing pretty well there.
 Most of them are under protection which means they can’t live freely in their natural environment.

 Day Trips From Zamosc

 Zamosc is located in one of the most beautiful areas of Poland, called Roztocze.
-It is famous for the unspoilt nature, fresh air and peaceful atmosphere.
+It is famous for its unspoilt nature, fresh air, and peaceful atmosphere.

-When you are visiting the city, it is worth to go to the neighboring Zwierzyniec and see the beautiful Church on Isle.
+When you are visiting the city, it is worth going to the neighboring Zwierzyniec and seeing the beautiful Church on Isle.

 The other interesting place is Szczebrzeszyn, the capital of Polish orthography.

-The other beautiful places close to Zamosc are: Krasnobród (with beautiful lake), Jozefów and Biłgoraj.
+The other beautiful places close to Zamosc are Krasnobród (with a beautiful lake), Jozefów, and Biłgoraj.